RocketChat/EmbeddedChat/README.md

 Similarly, the `api` package depends on the `auth` package.
 After changes to `auth`, rebuild it with `yarn build` in `package/auth`, and then restart the `api` development environment.

+Make sure the "Enable CORS" option is ON.
+It can be found in Administration > Settings > General > REST API > Enable CORS.

 ### Conclusion

 This setup provides a comprehensive environment for developing and testing the `EmbeddedChat` component, along with its associated `api` and `auth` packages.
 Enjoy exploring and enhancing the capabilities of `EmbeddedChat`!